Some people need to request permission before they can join the video meeting. For details, go to Join a video meeting.

 - Next to the name, click Admit or Deny entry to admit or deny participants one at a time.

 - Click Admit all or Deny all to admit or deny all participants at the same time.

 Remove people during a video meeting

-Important: You need to be in the same organization as the meeting organizer to remove someone from a video meeting.
+Important: You need to be in the same organisation as the meeting organiser to remove someone from a video meeting.

 - On the right, go to People .

 - Point to the person, and then click back arrow .

 For meetings organised through your personal Google Account, only the meeting moderator can remove people from a video meeting.

 Google Workspace for Education Fundamentals users: Participants (both in-domain and out-of-domain) who are removed from the meeting can't request access to re-join the meeting.
 If a participant's requests to join a meeting are denied twice, they won't be able to request to join the meeting again.
 In these cases, the meeting organiser can manually invite them back into the meeting.

 Remove a phone participant from a video meeting